 The ongoing activities of Crocus consist of investment monitoring, financial reporting, shareholder services and tax reporting as well as information technology.
-The Receiver presently employs two (2) staff members.
+The Receiver presently employs one (1) staff member and has sub-contracted certain information technology and back office services.